mbright77/todo-app/docs/DESIGN_GUIDE.md

 - **Dialog Radius:** `28px`
 - **Pill Radius:** `999px` (Buttons, Chips, Tabs)

+> Cards use `borderRadius: 12` in the MUI theme override (`MuiCard`).
+Do not use 16 px for cards.

 ### Surface Elevation
 The app uses **Tonal Elevation** where possible (surface color tinting) combined with subtle shadows.
 Outlined variants are preferred for a clean, modern look.

 ## UX & Accessibility Rules

 1. **Focus Management:** All dialogs use focus trapping.
 The "Add Task" disclosure panel returns focus to the toggle button on close.
+The delete button receives focus back when an undo action is taken.
 2. **Keyboard Navigation:** Every action (Add, Edit, Delete, Filter) is accessible via keyboard.
 Escape key closes dialogs and the disclosure panel.
 3. **Labels:** All form inputs use MUI `TextField` labels or explicit `aria-label` for icon-only buttons.
 4. **Motion:** Use MUI `Collapse` and `Fade` for entry/exit animations.
 All animations respect the `prefers-reduced-motion` system setting.
 5. **Dark Mode:** Supports system-level and manual dark mode toggling via the `AppBar` toggle.
+The theme menu uses `role="menuitemradio"` with `aria-checked` per item.
+6. **Delete Undo:** Deleting a task shows a Snackbar ("Task deleted / Undo") for 5 seconds before the delete is committed.
+Clicking Undo cancels the delete and restores focus to the delete button.
+7. **Live Regions:** Search result counts are wrapped in `role="status" aria-live="polite"` so screen readers announce updates without interrupting.

+## FAB Positioning

+The create-task FAB uses `calc(32px + env(safe-area-inset-bottom))` and `calc(16px + env(safe-area-inset-right))` for its bottom/right offsets so it does not overlap the home indicator or rounded corners on notched/iOS devices.

 ## Task Reordering